 Telephone: Families can call the school at (210) 438-6870 during school hours (from 7:30 to 4:00 when school is open).
-All teachers utilize the Bloomz app for messaging families about events, reminders, and minor student concerns.
+All teachers utilize will utilize a communication APP for messaging families about events, reminders, and minor student concerns.

-Contacting Teachers by E-mail/Text Communication: All Steele Montessori staff members are available by e-mail.
+Contacting Teachers by E-mail/Text Communication: All Steele Montessori staff members are available by email.
 You should expect to hear from your child's teacher within the first two weeks of school.
-Likewise, we invite you to be in touch at anytime with questions, or concerns about your child's work at school.
-Teachers are generally available to respond to e-mail before and after school hours and during their conference period.
+Likewise, we invite you to be in touch at any time with questions, or concerns about your child's work at school.
+Teachers are generally available to respond to emails before and after school hours and during their conference period.

 Emergency Contact: Should there be an emergency, the school will first contact family 1, then family 2.
-If we cannot contact either familys, we will begin contacting the emergency contacts in order listed on the Emergency Contact Card.
+If we cannot contact either families, we will begin contacting the emergency contacts in order listed on the Emergency Contact Card.
 Please keep this card up to date.
 If you need to add anyone to the emergency card, the family will need to notify the office in person.